Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Discussion and conclusions

 Assumption 1 makes minimal assumptions on the vacuum fluctuations, but does not provide a more concrete physical model for the vacuum fluctuations.
 The underlying physics for the vacuum fluctuations is expected to be complex but crucial for a deeper understanding of quantum mechanics.
 It is beyond the scope of this paper.
 The intention here is to minimize the assumptions that are needed to derive the basic formulation of quantum mechanics, so that future research can just focus on these assumptions.

 Another limitation is that the Schr\"{o}dinger equation in the momentum representation is only derived for a free particle.
 In the case that the external potential exists, the derivation will be complicated.
 We will leave it for future research.
-Thus, Assumption 3 is only applied in the case of free particle.
-It remains to be confirmed if it is applicable for generic case with external potential.
-However, for the purpose of demonstrating why the Planck constant must be the same in both position and momentum representation, a special case of free particle suffices.
+Thus, Assumption 3 is only applied in the case of a free particle.
+It remains to be confirmed if it is applicable for generic cases with external potential.
+However, for the purpose of demonstrating why the Planck constant must be the same in both position and momentum representation, we only need a special case of a free particle.